Preaching ‘true Islam,’ Ahmadiyya Muslims promote peace on 9/11

 The Ahmadiyya movement is a controversial subset of Islam’s Sunni branch, which makes up between 85% and 90% of the world’s Muslims.

-Established in 1889 by Mirza Ghulam Ahmad, who announced himself to be the Mahdi, or “guided one” and the final Messiah prophesied in the Koran.
+Established in 1889 by Mirza Ghulam Ahmad, who announced himself to be the Mahdi, or “guided one” and the final Messiah prophesied in the Koran, those pronouncements sparked controversy from the start.
 Not all Sunnis accepted this announcement, and Ahmadis have faced persecution in many nations including Pakistan, Indonesia, Egypt, and Saudi Arabia.

 The group says it “is the only Islamic organization to endorse the separation of mosque and state” in each of the 213 nations where it operates.